 - Cable sheath fault pin pointing

-The Syscompact series is a multi-functional cable fault location system in a modular 19” plug-in design.
+The Syscompact series is a multi-functional cable fault locator system in a modular 19” plug-in design.
 The surge and test generator is designed for testing of cables and cable sheaths and for the precise location of high-resistance and intermittent faults.
 The SYSCOMPACT 2000 is used preferably in low and medium voltage networks for locating faults on cables up to 65 km in length.

 The integration of established fault pre-location methods SIM/MIM and Impulse Current Method enables the precise location of high and low-resistance as well as intermittent faults using established TDR devices.